USS Abarenda (IX-131)

-The second USS Abarenda (IX-131) was a storage tanker, one of many miscellaneous-class Navy vessel crewed by the United States Coast Guard during World War II.
+Originally named SS Acme, the second USS Abarenda (IX-131) was a storage tanker, one of many miscellaneous-class Navy vessel crewed by the United States Coast Guard during World War II.

 Design and construction

 Acme was an Emergency Fleet Corporation design 1047 tanker laid down by the Union Iron Works in San Francisco, in 1916, for the United States Shipping Board.
 She was launched 29 April 1916, and commissioned 22 June 1916.

 Acme was designed for transporting oil in bulk to Far Eastern ports that had been served by British ships before the outbreak of World War I. She, along with four more ships that were to follow her, had been designated "A" boats by the Marine Transportation Department.

 Service history

 World War I

 During World War I Acme filled in for British ship that had been commandeered by the British Admiralty.
 Her first voyage was to China.
 She would continue her San Francisco to China route for the next five years with only rare trips to New York for loads to Singapore via the Suez Canal.
 After the United States entered World War I, only Acme and two of her sister ships were available for Standard Transportation to use in the Pacific, this was mainly because on her return trips she would load coconut oil in the Philippines, which because of its 12 percent glycerin content made it a valuable war cargo.